 Since diamond and cubic zirconia have different chemical compositions, they differ in physical properties, one of which is their hardness and durability as a result.

 Diamond is the hardest gemstone, with a score of 10 on the Mohs scale.
-The hardness of cubic zirconia is 8.25 – 8.50, meaning it is less durable, easier to scratch and break than diamonds.
+The hardness of cubic zirconia is 8.25 – 8.50, meaning it is less durable and easier to scratch and break than diamonds.

 Diamond vs Cubic Zirconia Colour, Clarity and Cut